guilhemmarchand/dhl-resubmission-docs/docs/html/_sources/compatibility.rst.txt

 Compatibility has been tested with recent generations of IBM MQ.
 (Version 9.2.x)

-However, it is expected that we can interract with much older versions of MQ with no specific trouble, via the interface of the q command.
+However, it is expected that we can interact with much older versions of MQ with no specific trouble, via the interface of the q command.